abworrall/glassware/README.md

 wired to pin `A3`, then it will try to play the playlist `Glassware C0/A3`.

-So create a playlist with that exact name, and add stuff to it.
+So create a Spotify playlist with that exact name, and add stuff to it.